 The #MeToo Movement

-Social justice movements such as #Metoo have helped bring more awareness to the weaknesses in Canada’s sexual assault laws.
-The increased attention has also given courage to many women to report an assault, leading to an increase in reported cases of sexual assault.
+Social justice movements such as #Metoo have helped bring more awareness to the weaknesses in Canada’s sexual activity laws.
+The increased attention has also given courage to many women to report an assault, leading to an increase in reported cases of victims being sexually assaulted.
 While there is still work to be done, these recent changes to sexual assault laws aimed at changing attitudes and stereotypes along with increased protections for victims are a good start.

-If you or someone in your family is facing charges of sexual assault, you need an experienced criminal lawyer who fully understands the recent changes to the laws and can help you get the best result for your case.
+If you or someone in your family is facing charges of sexual related assault or aggravated sexual assault you need an experienced criminal lawyer who fully understands the recent changes to the laws and can help you get the best result for your case.
 William Jaksa is an experienced sexual assault lawyer with over ten years of experience fighting for clients.
 Contact William Jaksa today for a consultation on your case.